 Over the past five years the Task Force members have provided supportive feedback on a variety of professional development and technical assistance initiatives.
 Learning activities offered by the Early Childood Special Education Unit included sharing research based practices and technical assistance through presentations at state and local conferences and professional development events.
 Many local school districts have participated and have made concerted efforts to adopt new practices.
 Training on High Quality Inclusion, Least Restrictive Environment, Embedded Learning Opportunities, the Itinerant Early Childhood Special Education Model, and the Inclusive Classroom Profile were provided over the years in an effort to support schools to transition from existing separate programs and develop new programs that offered regular early childhood environments, in which more than 50% of the children in a classroom are non-disabled.

-The progress of the state is evident, as reflected by the Preschool Environments chart that shows the percent of preschool aged children attending regular early childhood settings, special education settings or receiving services only.
-There has been a reduction in the percent of children who attend preschool classes where there is limited or no access to typically developing children.
+The progress of the state is evident, as reflected by the Preschool Environments chart that shows the percent of preschool aged children attending regular early childhood settings, special education settings, or receiving services in the home.
+There has been a reduction in the percent of children who attend preschool programs in separate settings.
 There is an increase in the percentage of children attending regular early childhood settings.
-Our state target remains a lofty goal, one whose attainment we will continue to pursue through multple strategies.
+We are currently meeting state targets for increasing participation in inclusive settings and decreasing participation in separate settings.

 The members discussed the barriers to offering settings in which preschool aged children with disabilities would participate with their typically developing peers.
 Through discovery activites and using Technology of Participation (TOP) tools, four themes emerged.
 If programs were able ensure that the first consideration for a child's placement would be the program they had been attending prior to eligibility, supported by parents, with funding, and high quality instruction, that would be optimal, and meet the intent of the IDEA as described in the Preschool Dear Colleague Letter on Inclusion.
 The Task Force members spent the next two years developing a theoretical way over, around and through the barriers that were identified, and have organized the information into four recommended practices.
 Each practice is profiled below.